 Company Profile of Manila Bulletin

-The Company is 54.18% owned by U.S. Automotive Co., Inc., which was also incorporated in the Philippines.
+The company is 54.20% owned by U.S. Automotive Co., Inc., which was also incorporated in the Philippines.

-The primary purpose for which the Manila Bulletin Publishing Corporation (the “Company”) is organized is to carry on the business of proprietors and publishers of newspapers, journals, magazines, periodicals, books, pamphlets, literary works of all kinds, and the business of proprietors and operators of the other means of mass communications.
+The core competence of the Manila Bulletin Publishing Corporation (the “Company”) is the business of proprietors and publishers of newspapers, journals, magazines, periodicals, books, pamphlets, literary and artworks of all kinds, and the business of proprietors and operators of the other means of mass communications.

-For the year 2013, the Company’s advertising revenues accounted for 52.80% of the Company’s total revenues, while, revenues from circulation of the Company’s newspapers and magazines made up 44.21% of said total revenues.
+For the year 2015, the Company’s advertising revenues accounted for 46.39% of the Company’s total revenues, while, revenues from circulation of the Company’s newspapers and magazines made up 41.40% of total revenues.